Future-Power-Networks/Simplus-Grid-Tool/Documentations/FolderStructure.md

 2. under the root folder there will be three main folders: +SimplexPS (root name space), Examples, and Documentations

-3. +SimplexPS will contain all source codes and sub-namespaces, say +netlist
+3. +SimplexPS will contain all source codes and sub-namespaces.

 4. there are three set of naming conventions:
     1) microsoft, like PlotFigure EpwmConfig